 Let’s see how your team could generate fruitful insights, thanks to the 4Ls!

-As we mentioned, the 4Ls retrospective is super easy to set up.
+As we mentioned, the 4Ls retrospective idea is super easy to set up.
 This quality could give you a considerable number of occasions where this template would help you gather remarkable insights.

 But let’s say your team runs frequent retrospectives with the same model, over and over again.
-If you want to bring fresh perspectives to your next retrospective without having to spend too much time preparing for the activity, the 4Ls might be a great fit.
+If you want to bring fresh perspectives to your next retrospective without having to spend too much time preparing for the activity, the 4Ls retrospective might be a great fit.

 The great versatility of the 4Ls retrospective could also allow you to use this template outside of retrospective meetings.

 Many Agile teams actually run the 4Ls retrospective template to conduct an event post-mortem (such as a conference) to gather feedback from the public and the event’s management committee.
 If you’re working on projects with external actors (e.g., agencies, consultants), think about shaping your next project post-mortem with the 4Ls method.

 You could also use the 4Ls retrospective idea as a self-evaluation to review your personal performance.